MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 Luckily we had our fortnightly team retrospective the same day I returned - the concern was brought up and a discussion ensued on whether this was something mobbing was not suitable for; or if it was, what we should change in how we mob to get value from the practice.

+### Is mobbing good for exploratory work?

+In my experience, mobbing is really good for exploratory work.

 ### What we changed

 We decided on a few things: